marcianohaf/FS25_ContractBoost/README.md

 - Added safety check for custom maps that don't contain every type of contract

 ### Changelog `1.1.0.0` _(still in development)_
-- User contributed translations: `fr`, `cz`, `it`, `pl`, `ru`
+- User contributed translations: `fr`, `cz`, `it`, `pl`, `ru`, `da`
 - Allow collecting hay from tedding contracts
 - Allow collecting straw bales from baling contracts
 - Allow collecting wrapped silage bales from bale-wrapping contracts
-- Support customizing of the number of contracts for each type of contract individually, with the ability to "disable" contract types you don't want to see.
-- All settings previously in the configuration file can be set in the General Settings panel in-game, and will be updated when saving your game.
-- Configuration file in modSettings folder has been depreciated
-- New configuration file in savegame folder should only be manually edited while game is not running.
-- Fixed baleMission setting to be perHa instead of perBale
 - Added cultivator to seeding missions, just in case you mess up
-- Fixed minor bug while debug mode is off.
-- **Rebuilt Settings to work with MP Syncronization** :: Dedicated Server is the source of truth for settings, clients recieve settings on connect, or when settings are changed.
+- Added support customizing of the number of contracts for each type of contract individually, with the ability to "disable" contract types you don't want to see.
-- Added feature to remove already added fill items when setting is switched off
+- Added feature to remove already added fill items when the `enableFieldworkToolFillItems` setting is switched off
-- Added feature to remove unwanted contracts (from the bottom, up) when you change the `customMaxPerType` setting.
-Example: There are `5` deadwood contracts in your list, but you're tired of seeing them... update the `maxPerType` setting for deadwood to `2` and when you save your game, _Contract Boost_ will automatically remove the extra three contracts.
+- Added feature to remove unwanted contracts when you change the `customMaxPerType` setting.
+Example: There are `5` deadwood contracts in your list, but you're tired of seeing them... update the `maxPerType` setting for deadwood to `2` and when you save your game, _Contract Boost_ will automatically remove three contract from the bottom of the list.
 This setting is _checked_ and _cleaned_ both on game load and save.
 - Added feature to "prefer" harvesting missions over baling missions as cereal-crop harvesting missions are less frequent due to the new straw baling missions.
+- Added feature to enable or disable certain types of harvesting contracts.
+- _Contract Boost_ settings are now managed in-game.
+   - All settings previously in the configuration file can be set in the General Settings panel in-game, and will be updated when saving your game.
+   - The new `FS25_ContractBoost.xml` configuration file in savegame folder should only be manually edited while game is not running.
+   - The old `ContractBoost.xml` configuration file in modSettings folder has been depreciated
+   - Settings have been rebuilt to support MP syncronization :: The server is the source of truth for settings, clients recieve settings on connect or change.

 ## Configuration Instructions (`1.1.0.0`)